maelvls/maelvls.github.io/content/2020/migrating-from-gke-to-civo/index.md

 To learn and play with Kubernetes, I keep a "playground" cluster to try things on it.
-Since 2019, I have been using GKE (Google's managed Kubernetes service) which works great with the one-year $300 credit that you get initially.
+Since 2019, I have been using GKE (Google's managed Kubernetes service), which works great with the one-year $300 credit that you get initially.
 A few days ago, reality hit me hard with this message:

 <img alt="Only 2 days left on my GCP 1-year trial" src="2-days-free-trial.png" width="60%">

 I had only 2 days to find a plan and migrate everything away from GKE!
 My current setup was only using a single `n1-standard-1` on `us-west-1` and with no network load balancer.
-But that was still around €15 a month and I just didn't want to pay.
+But that was still around €15 a month, and I just didn't want to pay.

 Note that I will still use Google's CloudDNS service for now.